nadezdaalexandrovna/transcanno/README.md

 Modify the configuration parameters in config/initializers/01fromthepage.rb.

 Modify the config/environments/production.rb (or development.rb) file to configure your mailer.
 (Search for "action_mailer".)

-If you wish to use latex formulas in your transcriptions, you'll need to install "pdflatex" and "pdfcrop".
-You can usually install them by typing: sudo apt-get install texlive-latex-base texlive-extra-utils

 Finally, start the application